ExSample: Efficient Searches on Video Repositories through Adaptive Sampling: Introduction

 \section{Introduction}

 Video cameras have become incredibly affordable over the last decade, and are ubiquitously deployed in static and mobile settings, such as smartphones, vehicles, surveillance cameras, and drones.
 Large video datasets are enabling a new generation of applications.
-For example, video data from vehicle dashboard-mounted cameras (dashcams) is used to train object detection and tracking models for autonomous driving systems~\cite{bdd}; to annotate map datasets like OpenStreetMap with locations of traffic lights, stop signs, and other infrastructure~\cite{osmblog}; and to analyze collision scenes in dashcam footage to automate insurance claims processing~\cite{nexar}.
+For example, video data from vehicle dashboard-mounted cameras (dashcams) is used to train object detection and tracking models for autonomous driving systems~\cite{bdd}; to annotate map datasets such as OpenStreetMap with locations of traffic lights, stop signs, and other infrastructure~\cite{osmblog}; and to automate insurance claims processing by analyzing collision scene footage~\cite{nexar}.

 However, these applications must process large amounts of video to extract useful information.
-Consider the task of finding examples of traffic lights -- to, for example, annotate a map -- within a large collection of dashcam video collected from many vehicles.
-The most basic approach to evaluate this query is to run an object detector frame by frame over the dataset.
-Because state-of-the-art object detectors run at about 10 frames per second (fps) over 1080p video on modern high-end GPUs, scanning through a collection of 1000 hours of 30 fps video with a detector on a GPU would take 3000 GPU-hours.
-In the offline query case, which is the case we focus on in this paper, we can parallelize our scan over the video across many GPUs, but, as the rental price of a GPU is around \$0.50 per hour (for the cheapest $g4$ AWS instance in 2020) \cite{aws}, our bill for this one ad-hoc query would be \$1.5K, regardless of parallelism.
+Consider the task of finding examples of traffic lights---for example, to annotate a map---within a large collection of dashcam video collected from many vehicles.
+The most basic approach to evaluate this query is to run an object detector frame-by-frame over the dataset, and select frames where it detects one or more lights.
+Because state-of-the-art object detectors run at about 10 frames per second (fps) over 1080p video on modern high-end Graphics Processing Units (GPUs), scanning through a collection of 1000 hours of 30 fps video with a detector on a GPU would take 3000 GPU-hours.
+In the offline query case, which is the case we focus on in this paper, we can parallelize our scan over the video across many GPUs; however, as the rental price of a GPU is around \$0.50 per hour (for the cheapest $g4$ Amazon Web Services [AWS] instance in 2021) \cite{aws}, our cost for this one ad-hoc query would be \$1.5K, regardless of parallelism.
 Hence, this workload presents challenges in both time and monetary cost.
 Note that accumulating 1000 hours of video represents just 10 cameras recording for less than a week.